pravega/pravega/documentation/src/docs/wire-protocol.md

 ## Setup Append - Request

 1.  `ConnectionId`: UUID (16 bytes) Identifies this appender.
-2. Segment to append: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+2. Segment to append: String (2 bytes length, followed by that many bytes of Java's Modified UTF-8).

 ## Append Setup - Reply

-1. Segment that can be appended: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+1. Segment that can be appended: String (2 bytes length, followed by that many bytes of Java's Modified UTF-8).
 2.  `ConnectionId`: UUID (16 bytes) Identifies the requesting appender.
 3.  `ConnectionOffsetAckLevel`: Long (8 bytes) (The last offset received and stored on this Stream Segment for this `ConnectionId` (0 if new).